skip to main content

 AED (Automated External Defibrillators)

-• Each AED has a kit that contains trauma scissors, a pair of medical gloves, a shaving razor, CPR breathing barrier, and a small towel.
+• Each AED has a kit that contains trauma scissors, a pair of medical gloves, a shaving razor, a CPR breathing barrier, and a small towel.

 AEDsAED